mcat56/koroibos2/README.md

 ### Description

-koroibos is a Sinatra PostgreSQL API serving endpoints for the 2016 Summer Olympics.
+koroibos is a Rails PostgreSQL API serving endpoints for the 2016 Summer Olympics.
 Endpoints provide data such as all olympians in the games, the oldest and youngest olympians, olympian stats, events, and medalists.

 ### Tech Stack
-* Sinatra (2.0.8)
+* Rails (2.0.8)
 * PostgreSQL (11.5)
 * RSpec (3.9.0)